mobilecoinfoundation/mcips/text/0032-fog-compatible-gift-codes.md

 simpler since it doesn't require creating a temporary account, and instead gives ownership of a `TxOut` directly.

+We propose that TxOut's which are sent as gift codes, should be paid first to the reserved `GIFT_CODE_SUBADDRESS_INDEX`, which is equal to `u64::MAX - 1` (per MCIP #36).

 # Motivation
 [motivation]: #motivation